Ray-Ban Wayfarer: Design and early popularity

 Wayfarers were designed in 1952 by American optical designer Raymond Stegeman, who worked for Bausch & Lomb, Ray-Ban's parent company at that time.
-The design was inspired by, "a mid-century classic to rival Eames chairs and Cadillac tail fins."
+The design was inspired, "a mid-century classic to rival Eames chairs and Cadillac tail fins".
 According to design critic Stephen Bayley, the "distinctive trapezoidal frame spoke a non-verbal language that hinted at unstable dangerousness, but one nicely tempered by the sturdy arms which, according to the advertising, gave the frames a 'masculine look'."
 The sunglasses also featured a new plastic molding technology.